 There is limited information available on the use of PrEP in pregnancy.
 But no PrEP-related pregnancy complications have been identified.

-Becoming HIV positive during pregnancy is associated with an increased risk of transmission of HIV to the baby.
+Untreated HIV in pregnant people is associated with an increased risk of transmission of HIV to the baby.
 So it may be appropriate to use PrEP in pregnancy.
+PrEP is recommended in pregnancy where there is a risk of HIV.

 If you are taking PrEP and could become pregnant it is important to discuss this with your healthcare provider.
 This is to help you make an informed decision about what is best for you.